BotHavoc/MeetEmotes/README.md

 ## Installation

+First, click the green button (with "Code" on it) and press "Download ZIP".

 1. unzip the file.
 2. Go to the extensions settings page (For Chrome: chrome://extensions)
 3. Turn on "Developer Mode" (Chrome: top right corner)